 Tasted in April 2017.
-This wine had lot of silky fruit and tannin gently wrapped up by oak, Great intensity of aromatic black fruit and strong backbone.
+This wine had a lot of silky fruit and tannin gently wrapped up by oak, Great intensity of aromatic black fruit and strong backbone.
 Stupendous complexity and length on the palate.
 Immensely impressive.

 MONTROSE 2015 (barrel sample) 98-99p

 Tasted in April 2016.
 67% Cabernet Sauvignon, 29% Merlot and 4% Cabernet Franc.
 13,8% alcohol.
-"Iron fist in velvet glove" or "wolf in sheep's clothes", boom, big concentration of everything, enormous depth and length, fabulous complexity and richness.
+"Iron fist in the velvet glove" or "wolf in sheep's clothes", boom, the big concentration of everything, enormous depth and length, fabulous complexity and richness.
 Magnifique!
 Surely in my top ten of 2015 wines.
 1. Growth quality!